 Risk management is a very important factor when determining whether a trading strategy is profitable or not.
 Stop-loss is a much-used technique by traders.

 We define a stop loss as the price where you want to realize a loss in order to limit your losses.
 We can say it’s a defined price level – mostly set in advance of your purchase of the shares or the asset.

 A stop-loss can be both a “physical” order in the market or a mental one.
 For example, if you buy Microsoft at 100 you might want to enter a stop-loss order at 90 immediately after purchase.
 If the price goes down to 90, your shares are sold automatically at the market or as a limit order.

-Normally a trailing stop is never lowered, only increased.
+Usually a trailing stop is never lowered, only increased.

-Where to set stop-loss/What kind of stop-loss
+Where to set stop-loss/What kind of stop-loss strategy

 We will briefly mention some different methods in setting stop losses.

 A predetermined stop loss strategy: percentage or fixed price

 This can be either a fixed dollar amount or a fixed percentage amount.

 A percentage level, for example 5%, can be placed below your entry price.
 Another option is to use a fixed dollar amount.
 If you only want to risk 1 000 for the trade, then you calculate the stop price that equals this amount.